Grade 8 Program

 At the same time, while it really is an excellent opportunity to try something new, it is okay not to participate in these extras!
 Some students have commitments outside of school that are also important, some students need more 'down time' than others, and some students need more time to manage the demands of an already busy Grade 8 Program.

-If students wish to register for extracurricular arts and/or athletics, please review the tentative options below and be prepared to engage in a conversation with Ms. Ramundi and Dr. Stevens on the first day of classes.
+If students wish to register for extracurricular arts and/or athletics, please review the tentative options below and be prepared to engage in a conversation with Ms. Ramundi and Ms. Waugh on the first day of classes.
 By that time, we will know accurately which extracurricular art and athletic opportunities will be available to the 8s, and we will support the 8s in signing up for those activities.

 grade 8 advisors